What is jin-frame?

 Conclusion

-is not just a utility wrapper around Axios.
+jin-frame is not just a thin wrapper around fetch.
 It is a type-safe, declarative, and extensible HTTP Request management library designed to meet the needs of MSA environments.

 With jin-frame, developers can define API requests more clearly and systematically, gaining productivity in both maintenance and scalability.